null-origin/nore-ai/data/cycle-recaps/cycle-9/cycle-9-recap.md

 ## Phase 9.3 — Constraint Lock-In (12/30–1/11)

-**Function:** Freeze the compressed configuration.
+**Function:** Routing hardens into default pathways.
+Shocks occur, but no longer redirect authority flow.
+Friction appears, but topology remains unchanged.

-Once limits were accepted as hard, the system stopped sorting and began holding.
-Constraints hardened into defaults.
-Enforcement replaced coordination.
-Structure stopped changing even as events continued.
+Once limits were accepted as hard, routing stopped adapting.
+Authority flowed through the same channels regardless of shock or signal.
+Structure ceased reorganizing because viable alternatives had already been eliminated.
+Concentration appeared where those fixed pathways favored dense or force-capable nodes, but determinacy—not minimization—defined the lock-in.

 **Key features:**